Academic Catalogs

 Demonstration of Critical Thinking

-Students will develop a logical approach to analyzing and solving business problems by producing effective oral and written communications that reflect successful decision making in todays changing workplace environment.
+Students will develop a logical approach to analyzing and solving business problems by producing effective oral and written communications that reflect successful decision making in today s changing workplace environment.

 Required Writing, Problem Solving, Skills Demonstration